The Birding History of Selsey Bill

 2010-2019: Still going strong and a Blog is born

 As this decade began we had passed the 50th anniversary of continuous observations at the Bill and things were still going strong.
 The previous decade had seen the publication of another report (2003) - this one being the Birds of Selsey & Pagham - but with advances in technology, especially the internet and mobile phones, it was becoming clear that perhaps the Bill should have some such representation in the future.
-In earlier days, it was not even possible to get a message from the Bill-tip to the adjacent Pontins patch - how we would have liked a mobile phone then.
+In earlier days, as I mentioned previously, it was not even possible to get a message from the Bill-tip to the adjacent Pontins patch - how we would have liked a mobile phone then.
 Now we can even send the photo or video.
 But I digress....

-The first winter of 2010 was quite a cold one and it produced a good selection of winter birds.
+The first winter period of 2010 was quite a cold one and it produced a good selection of birds.
 It was by now obvious that a new generation of birders was visiting, supplementing the efforts of the locals, whilst the new technologies and bird information services were able to disseminate information almost instantly to anyone who wanted to twitch the scarcer species on our patch.
 This decade would, for example, see increasing numbers of the scarcer herons on the Selsey Peninsula, with Cattle Egret ceasing to be a rarity and becoming a regular sighting and Glossy Ibis an almost annual visitor.....with both subsequently being added to the Bill list.

 The new team of regulars at the Bill had by now well and truly settled in and the hours of sea-watching were starting to increase considerably.
 The Pom King rivalry was still going strong too and the the local Selsey area residents - especially JA, SH and AH - supplemented by several newer residents and 'semi-locals' were now able to give this increased coverage.
 But in 2013 perhaps the biggest change of all would occur, putting Selsey Bill firmly back on the map.
 So it was that on 11th March 2013, barely knowing what a blog was, I tentatively opened a basic ‘Selsey Bill & area birding blog’ – that first attempt adding only a few back-dated Selsey Bill records.
 My plan was to focus almost exclusively on the Bill, but it didn’t stay that way for long!
 Having mentioned it to the locals, almost immediately AH showed great enthusiasm and a willingness to assist me with what he considered a long-overdue development.
 The rest, as they say, is history.